rashi-22/object-formation/README.md

 ```bash
 $ node index.js
 ```
-# output in shown in console
+# output is shown in console